alkesh26/blog/content/posts/leetcode-two-sum-ii-input-array-is-sorted.md

 description: LeetCode - return the indices of the two numbers that sum to the target using C++, Golang, and Javascript.
 date: 2022-08-27
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - return the indices of the two numbers that sum to target, c++, golang, javascript."
+categories: "return the indices of the two numbers that sum to target, c++, golang, javascript."
 ---

 ## Problem statement